ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 :num:`Figure #lld-f7` is the Control flow transfer from call foo() of main() to dynamic linker.
 After ch_dynamiclinker.cpp call foo() first time, it jump to __plt_Z3fooii plt entry.
-Since __plt_Z3fooii is the 3rd plt entry, it save 3 to 0($gp) memory address then jump to PLT0.
+In __plt_Z3fooii, "ld $t9, 1c($gp)" and "ret $t9" will jump to "Plt foo:".
+Since foo is the 3rd plt entry, in "Plt foo:" it save 3 to 0($gp) memory address then jump to PLT0.
 The PLT0 purpose is to save $lr, $fp, $sp and jump to dynamic linker.
 Now, the control flow transfer to dynamic linker.
-Dynamic linker will get the loaded function name and function offset of shared library by the value of 0($gp) which is 3 set in __plt_Z3fooii.
-The value 3 tell dynamic linker load foo() (3rd string in .dynstr) from offset of shared library, 0x3c (3rd value of Function offset area in Figure).
+Dynamic linker will get the loaded function name and function offset of shared library by the value of 0($gp) which is 3 set in "Plt foo:".
+The value 3 tells dynamic linker loading foo() (3rd string in .dynstr) from offset of shared library, 0x3c (3rd value of Function offset area in Figure).
-Now, dynamic linker can load foo() function from flash to memory, set the address gp+3*4 to 0x40000 where the address 0x40000 is the foo() function loaded to memory and prepare jump to the foo() memory address.
+Now, dynamic linker can load foo() function from flash to memory, set the address gp+3*4 to 0x40000 where the address 0x40000 is the foo() function is loaded to memory and prepare jump to the foo() memory address.
 Remind we say the prepare jump to foo().
-It because before jump to foo(), dynamic linker need to restore the $lr, $fp, $sp to the value of just before caller calling foo() (they are saved in 4, 8, 12 of $gp offset in PLT0, so them can be restored from that address).
+Because before jump to foo(), dynamic linker need to restore the $lr, $fp, $sp to the value of just before caller calling foo() (they are saved in 4, 8, 12 of $gp offset in PLT0, so them can be restored from that address).